trueos/trueos-docs/trueos-handbook/introducing.rst

   installation menus.

-* **Automatically configured hardware:** Video, sound, network, and other devices configure automatically during installation.
+* **Automatically configured hardware:** Video, sound, network, and other devices are configured automatically during installation.

 * **Customizable desktop interface:** |trueos| installs the |lumina|
-  desktop, but additional desktop environments can be installed to support day-to-day computing needs.
+  desktop but additional desktop environments can be installed to support day-to-day computing needs.

 * **Easy software management:** With the |sysadm|